Azure/azure-functions-dotnet-worker-preview/README.md

+**Note: This repository is archived.
+Please visit https://github.com/Azure/azure-functions-dotnet-worker instead to try out the latest samples, and report issues.**

 # Azure Functions .NET 5 support

 Welcome to a preview of .NET 5 in Azure Functions. .NET 5 functions run in an out-of-process language worker that is separate from the Azure Functions runtime.
 This allows you to have full control over your application's dependencies as well as other new features like a middleware pipeline.